Therapist-Exoskeleton-Patient Interaction for Gait Therapy: Acknowledgments

 \subsection{Dataset description}

-The associated dataset is available as supplemental material and can be accessed through the provided link (\href{http://h52wvrds.r.us-west-2.awstrack.me/L0/http: Included with the dataset are sample MATLAB scripts and a README.md file to guide readers on how to use the data (\href{https://github.com/ponsLab/Th-Exo-Patient-pI}{GitHub} of the available code).
+The associated dataset is available as supplemental material and can be accessed through the provided link (\url{https://datadryad.org/share/kkuygTn_rEXdvFofV5540gZoehvy2s-4RX-x2y8KmP8}).
+Included with the dataset are sample MATLAB scripts and a README.md file to guide readers on how to use the data (\url{https://github.com/ponsLab/Th-Exo-Patient-pI}).